Rocketpoodle/AIVis/README.md

 outside of the libraries (although may still need them as dependencies).

 ## Current work in progress
+This project is currently in progress, and this is roughly the work to complete before considering a "release"
-- [x] implement dense layer view
+- [x] Implement dense layer
-- [ ] implement convolutional layer
+- [ ] Implement convolutional layer
 - [ ] Create application
 	- [ ] select and load model file
 	- [ ] select and load a data file
-	- [ ] run data and interact and view model
+	- [ ] run data and view activation of layers from the run data
+- [ ] Clean up unused 3rd party modules
+- [ ] Clean up extension of Fdeep to allow inspection of model. *Currently it's just a few files that were copied and slightly modified to create extended versions of the needed classes.
+It would likely be cleaner to fork the repository and include the minor changes directly to the desired classes*
+- [ ] Create installer

 ## Needed Improvements
 - Optimization.
 Currently, the needs of the interface are being shaken out.
 As that